mrp089/simvascular.github.io/README.md

 When choosing an `id` for the `<span>` elements, consider that it will be used as a class in the navigation section.
 Some classes like `class="intro"` and `class="container"` have styles applied to them in other contexts, so try to choose a unique name for the `id`.

 After this page has been modified, check how it displays on a local server.
-A few key places to check are: the navigation bar in the header, the navigation section, and the body of the documentation.
-When viewing the rendered `html` page in a local server, you can ctrl F for "#" and "$" to check for errors rendering headers or math equations respectively.
+A few key places to check are: the navigation bar in the header, the navigation section on the left of the page, and the body of the documentation.
+When viewing the rendered `html` page in a local server, you can use Ctrl F with "#" and "$" to check for errors rendering headers or math equations respectively.

-Once you are happy with this page, update the navigation bar in the headers of all the user guide and clinical test case files to add the new page you have created and update the landing page's [Documentation](https://simvascular.github.io/#documentation) section to include the new page of documentation you have created.
+Once you are happy with this page, you will need to update the navigation bar in the headers of all the user guide and clinical test case files to add the new page you have created.
+You will also need to update the landing page's [Documentation](https://simvascular.github.io/#documentation) section to include the new page of documentation you have created to that list of links.

 #### Updating the navigation bar in page headers

-When adding a new `html` page, its path should be added to the navigation bar in the headers of the other user guide and clinical test case `html` files to keep the website's headers consistent.
+When adding a new `html` page, its path should be added to the navigation bar in the headers of the other user guide and clinical test case `html` files.
+The navigation bar of the new `html` page should already be updated.
+Make sure to keep the order of the navigation links consistent throughout the website, and remember to also update the headers of the two `template.html` pages, as these too need to be up-to-date.

 If you are adding a user guide page, add the navigation element under the `<summary>` element that has the label "User Guides."
-The element will resemble the following: a `<div>` element with the `class="navSubLink` and an updated `href` link for the `<a>` directing to the new page.
+The element should resemble the following: a `<div>` element with the `class="navSubLink` and an updated `href` link for the `<a>` directing to the new page.

 ```
 <div class="navSubLink">